Improving Radio Reception

 Special Considerations for HD Radio Reception

-Our general experience has been that HD signal coverage is slightly less than typical analog AM or FM coverage.
-This means that if you can receive a clear signal on the normal AM or FM station signal, you have a good chance of receiving the HD digital with a proper radio.
+Our general experience has been that HD signal coverage is slightly less than typical FM coverage.
+This means that if you can receive a clear signal on the FM station signal, you have a good chance of receiving the HD station with a proper radio.
 And of course, in cases of weak analog signal, you may be able to make changes to your antenna to improve your reception and pick-up the HD signal.

 Some listeners have reported audio drop-outs or short silences on the HD2 services.
 This is due to marginal signal strength at the radio.
 The fix is to adjust the antenna placement to get a better signal.
-It is important to remember that the HD Radio multicast channels (HD2, HD3, etc.), unlike the HD1 channel, do not have an analog signal for the radio to fall-back to when digital reception is lost.
-So a listener with weak or erratic reception that is losing the digital signal will experience periods of silence until the signal is regained.
+A listener with weak or erratic reception that is losing the digital signal will experience periods of silence until the signal is regained.
+Learn more about HD radio here.

 Want more information?